JasperFx/marten/documentation/documentation/admin/installing-plv8-windows.md

 And we should get a result that reads:

-> I' a Manipulated string
+> I'm a Manipulated string